Trying to Keep Up With Other Costumers?

 I would LOVE to have more time to sew.
 To finish that 1884 red day dress just because I want to; to complete a new lovely lime green 1916 dress for a Downton Abbey gown of my own….

-Laura Carmichael (Lady Sybil Crawley), Michelle Dockery (Lady Mary Crawley) and Jessica Brown Findlay (Lady Sybil Crawley) from Downton Abbey
+Laura Carmichael (Lady Edith Crawley), Michelle Dockery (Lady Mary Crawley) and Jessica Brown Findlay (Lady Sybil Crawley) from Downton Abbey

 I deeply admire my fellow costumers who dedicate themselves to continually working on their craft, their skills.
 That doesn’t mean the rest of us aren’t doing the same thing.
 It’s merely that we’re all on various tracks to different destinations.